johannschopplich/toon/SPEC.md

 ; (Exact escaped-char repertoire is defined in Section 7.1) ; quoted-key   = DQUOTE *(escaped-char / safe-char) DQUOTE
 ```

+Note: The grammar above specifies header syntax.
+TOON's grammar is deliberately designed to prioritize human readability and token efficiency over strict LR(1) parseability.
+This requires some context-sensitive parsing (particularly for tabular row disambiguation in Section 9.3), which is a deliberate design tradeoff.
+Reference implementations demonstrate that deterministic parsing is achievable with modest lookahead.

 Decoding requirements:
 - The bracket segment MUST parse as a non-negative integer length N.